Last Updated on 9 November, 2023

 London may not be the cheapest city in the world, but this doesn’t mean that there aren’t any great bargains to be found.
 Sit back as I share the best places for cheap shopping in London.

 From high street shops and vintage stores to outlet shopping and markets, here are some of the best places to shop in London without breaking the bank.
+No London itinerary is complete without shopping.
 I have shared tips on how to save money when visiting London, this is perhaps what to do with all the money left from those savings.